 By simply knowing which communication channel works better for your remote team, you would ultimately improve their response time and it would be much easier for you to communicate with them.

 3. Failure to provide or receive feedback

 One of the best ways to boost employee morale is to give and accept feedback.
 By doing so, you would be able to build a culture of trust and create a lively work environment.
-Your colleagues would be more comfortable to share their ideas with you, and they would be more inclined to consider your feedback.
+Your colleagues would be more comfortable sharing their ideas with you, and they would be more inclined to consider your feedback.

 In fact, studies show that employees are open to feedback because it would not only help them identify and correct their mistakes, it would also positively motivate them to do well at work.

 It is important to note however that there is a fine line between feedback and criticism.
 According to Forbes, feedback builds up strengths by focusing on how the future can be better; while criticism delves on weaknesses and how the past could have been better.
 With that, you should always know where to draw the line.